 If we insist on using the word relationship in our modern approach to business building, and in the context of long-term customer loyalty, then I suggest it is critical that enterprises understand what relationships are all about.
-One of the best perspectives I have encountered of what I believe to be the correct view of customer relationships is that is John Czepiel who wrote that a marketplace-based relationships is “the mutual recognition of some special status between exchange partners.”
-Such perspective reflects that a relationship can exist between customers and enterprises, customers and brands, and that the customer has to feel the existence of the “special status.”
+One of the best perspectives I have encountered of what I believe to be the correct view of customer relationships is that John Czepiel wrote that a marketplace-based relationship is “the mutual recognition of some special status between exchange partners.”
+Such a perspective reflects that a relationship can exist between customers and enterprises, customers and brands and that the customer has to feel the existence of the “special status.”

 A relationship in its simplest form, and as understood by customers, is based on feelings and emotions.
 It is not behavioral, although there are behavioral effects of customers developing solid relationships with enterprises.
 Customers go back there again and again, they spend more money there, and they refer their friends and associates.
 But the behavior is the outcome of the relationship, not the relationship itself.
 The behavior results from the creation of the relationship.

-The foregoing however seem moot and academic in the world of med reps since geographical factors are of no consequence in the pursuit of doctor’s loyalty.
+The foregoing however seems moot and academic in the world of med reps since geographical factors are of no consequence in the pursuit of doctor’s loyalty.